 Alexander M. Crenshaw Professor of Public PolicyProfessor of Public Administration and Policy

-Dr. Whitford serves as the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia, and a Member of the Center for Cyber-Physical Systems.
-His research concentrates on strategy and innovation in public policy and organization studies.
+Dr. Whitford serves as the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia.
 His current research centers on moral hazard and emerging technologies.

 He is Founding Co-Editor of the Cambridge Elements Series in Public and Nonprofit Administration.
 He is also an elected Fellow of the National Academy of Public Administration.
 He received the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”

-His most recent book, Above Politics: Bureaucratic Discretion and Credible Commitment, was published in 2016 in the Political Economy of Institutions and Decisions series of Cambridge University Press.
-Written with Gary J. Miller of Washington University in St. Louis, this book is about the most recent financial crisis and how the regulatory state shapes markets, economic performance, and innovation.
+His 2016 book, Above Politics: Bureaucratic Discretion and Credible Commitment, was published by Cambridge University Press.
+Written with Gary J. Miller, this book is about how the regulatory state shapes markets, economic performance, and innovation.

-This book received the American Political Science Association’s 2021 Herbert Simon Award for the best book in public administration.
+This book will receive the American Political Science Association’s 2021 Herbert Simon Award for the best book in public administration.
 In 2017, this book received APSA’s Gladys M. Kammerer Award for US national public policy.
 In addition, Above Politics received the International Political Science Association’s 2017 Levine Prize for comparative administration and public policy, and the 2016 Book of the Year Award of the Section of Public Administration Research (SPAR) of the American Society of Public Administration.

-His first book, Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates of Binghamton University, was published by Johns Hopkins University Press in 2009.
-This book is about narcotics control in the US and how presidents have used the War on Drugs as a political strategy.
+His 2009 book, Presidential Rhetoric and the Public Agenda: Constructing the War on Drugs, written with Jeff Yates of Binghamton University, was published by Johns Hopkins University Press.
+This book is about the War on Drugs as a political strategy.